 As the coronavirus (COVID-19) pandemic continues to evolve, we want to let you know that we are continuing our steps to protect

 the health and well-being of our clients, families and community.
 We are following the recommendations of the CDC and the

 guidelines established by Gov. Andy Beshear.

-request, BY APPOINTMENT ONLY with the following requirements:
+At this time, we are continuing to see clients, upon request, BY APPOINTMENT ONLY with the following requirements:

 Our doors will continue to remain locked to the public.